A Trip On The Waverley Paddle Steamer

 Waverley was offered to the Paddle Steamer Preservation Society (PSPS) in 1973.
 In August of the following year Waverley was “sold” for £1 and officially handed over to Waverley Steam Navigation Co.
 Ltd., a company formed by the Paddle Steamer Preservation Society.

-By May 1975, Waverley returns to service in Glasgow carrying her first passengers and returned to the Bristol Channel in 1979.
+By May 1975, Waverley returned to service in Glasgow carrying her first passengers and returned to the Bristol Channel in 1979.
 She now operates on a not-for-profit basis and is currently more popular than ever!

 The fare to sail onboard the Waverley Paddle Steamer varies on each excursion.
 But look out for special discounts: